ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 If running from IIS, make sure to enable Windows Authentication for RavenDB's IIS application.

 Only one backup operation may run at any given time.

-{NOTE The Raven.Backup utility has to be run with administrative privileges. /}

 ### Using the Raven.Backup utility